-Car manufactured by Nio, a Chinese car manufacturer dubbed as "China's Tesla", has confirmed that one of their cars had came to a halt in middle of a busy street in downtown Beijing.
+Car manufactured by Nio, a Chinese car manufacturer dubbed as "China's Tesla", has confirmed that one of their cars had come to a halt in middle of a busy street in downtown Beijing.
 Car had stopped in Changan Avenue, which is one of the most prestigious streets in Beijing, and started a software update cycle.

-The software update laste for more than an hour and during the process, the car refused to start - and had locked its passengers inside the car.
+The software update lasted for more than an hour and during the process, the car refused to start - and had locked its passengers inside the car.
 According to Nio, several police officers had tries to open the car windows in order to free the passengers, but they had failed.
 After the software update was finished, car had resumed its normal operation.

 Nio says that the driver "accidentally made a series of operations that activated the system update" during a traffic jam on Changan Avenue.
 After the incident the company said: "We apologised for affecting the traffic and we will optimise the upgrade confirmation logic."

 Several Chinese news sources confirm the story, including South China Morning Post.

 Written by: Petteri Pyyny @ 3 Feb 2019 4:25